pingyuu/Timber_price_analysis/README.md

 # Forestry Project: Forecasting Timber Prices in Finland Using SARIMA
-## Project Goal
-This project analyzes and forecasts monthly timber prices for different tree species in Finland using SARIMA techniques.
-## Tools and Skills
+## Abstract
-- Python (pandas, numpy, matplotlib, seaborn, statsmodels)
-- Time series modeling (SARIMA)
-- Data wrangling and visualization
+This project analyzes monthly stumpage prices of pine, spruce, and birch logs in Finland (1995–2025).
+After transforming and validating stationarity, SARIMA models were used to forecast timber prices.
+Model accuracy was assessed with MAE, RMSE, and rolling cross validation.
+Results show pine and spruce prices are more predictable than birch, offering insights into market dynamics.
 ## Analysis workflow
 ### 1. Data overview and preparation